Sallie Mae Bank Review

 SmartyPig is a free, FDIC-insured savings account that can help you save for either short- or long-term goals.
 This account, which allows you to create and track goals and set up bi-weekly or monthly contributions, also offers competitive, tiered interest rates.

-As of May 6, 2020, the interest rate is 1.30% APY on all account balances of 1 cent or more.
+As of July 20, 2020, the interest rate is as high as 1.25% APY depending on your balance.
 While not the highest in the market, the rate is still pretty competitive compared to the best high-yield savings accounts.